Author: Tim Smith

 Maybe I am an escapologist and this is a show?
 Seems unlikely.

-You seem, I am sinking fast and there is no way I will ever be able to remove the chain from my legs.
+You see, I am sinking fast and there is no way I will ever be able to remove the chain from my legs.
 That chain is also connected to a pair of heavy truck wheel rims.
 I should be panicking more than I am.

 The chain won’t come off because the person who put it there does not want it to come off and, to ensure it stays on, my hands have also been cuffed behind my back.
 I have no memory of how this all came about.
 In fact, the further I descend, the less breathable oxygen I have, the worse my memory gets.
 Right now, for example, the only thing I can remember with any clarity is my dog, Dapper Dale.